Discharge Conditions: How to Request Review

 Am I eligible for legal help with this process?

 In general, once you have left military service, you are no longer eligible for the free military legal assistance programs.
-The GI Rights Helpline is a national network of counseling services that may be able to help with discharge upgrades.
+The Veterans Consortium is a national network that may be able to help with discharge upgrades.
 You may also find help from a veteran’s service organization, a state bureau of veteran affairs, or a private lawyer.
 While most legal aid programs do not offer this help, some law school clinics and other programs may be a resource.
-Check the “Get Help” tab on this website to identify possible reources in your State.
+Check the “Get Help” tab on this website to identify possible resources in your State.

 How do I request review?